Date of Award

 Results of the psychometric characteristics of the survey instruments indicated good estimates of reliability and validity were established.
 All four hypotheses in this study were partially supported.
 Findings indicated that age was a significant predictor of age discrimination and that both variables revealed a non-linear relationship.
 Younger engineers (below the age of 40) perceived significantly more age discrimination than their older counterparts.
 Gender, race, ethnicity, social status, existence of a talent development program or succession planning program in the workplace, occupation level, organizational size, geographic location, tenure, and annual personal income were found to be explanatory variables of the dependent measures.
 Perceived age discrimination, organizational justice, job satisfaction, organizational commitment, organization size, annual personal income, location of North Florida, and presence of a succession planning program were all found to be explanatory variables of intentions to leave.
 Limitations, practical implications, conclusions, and recommendations for future research are also discussed.

 Bibby, Courtney L., "Perceptions of Age Discrimination, Organizational Justice, and Employee Attitudes on Intentions to Leave in the Engineering Industry" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 285.